yqx7150/KI-EBM/README.md

 ```

 # Acknowledgement
-The implementation is based on:
+The implementation is based on

 https://github.com/openai/ebm_code_release